Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 - 600 Gold
 - Wondrous Item

-**Charges**: This item has 2 charges and regain all charges at the end of a long rest.
+**Charges**: This item has 3 charges and regain all charges at the end of a long rest.

-**Quicksilver** As a reaction upon begin immobilized you can spend two charges to remove all immobilizing effects and cast lesser restoration on yourself.
+**Quicksilver** As a reaction upon begin immobilized you can spend three charges to remove all immobilizing effects and cast lesser restoration on yourself.

 ---